nsat/space-services-user-guide/tutorials/isl/Readme.md

 1. Uploads `isl_tx_demo` & `isl_rx_demo` scripts to the respective satellites
 1. Schedules an ISL between 2 satellites in 24 hours
-1. Schedules a `PAYLOAD_SDR` window to run on the transmitting satellite to send data
+1. Schedules a `PAYLOAD_SABERTOOTH` window to run on the transmitting satellite to send data
-1. Schedule a `PAYLOAD_SDR` window to run on the receiving satellite to listen for & downlink data
+1. Schedule a `PAYLOAD_SABERTOOTH` window to run on the receiving satellite to listen for & downlink data

 <aside class="notice">Replace [YOUR_AUTH_TOKEN], [SAT_ID_TX] & [SAT_ID_RX] as needed.</aside>